Free Your Mind and Your Addiction Will Follow

 In domination culture, “parent” and “child” are not necessarily healthy, natural roles.
 They can be, but when these roles take over the relationship, then there is power over, that is, domination, with the threat of rejection if not violence.
 Then the relationship can no longer be authentic: mutually honest and free.

-Of course, there are times when a parent has to force their child to do something.
+Of course, there are times when a parent may find it necessary to force their child to do something.
 But those times should be rare, and they need to be “repaired” every time.
 Force wounds people, and those wounds must be healed.

 In domination culture, force is commonplace and healing is rare.
 Parents are often not guided by what meets their children’s needs because they’re not guided by what meets their own.
 They’re guided by society, and our culture isn’t primarily concerned with meeting needs.
 Modern cities, for example, aren’t designed for people; they’re designed for industry.
 Public schooling, like the prison system, is an industry as well.
 We are taught to believe that we live in an egalitarian society, but even democracy is “might makes right.”
 It’s rule of the majority — at best.